DFE-Digital/education-benchmarking-and-insights/documentation/architecture/decisions/0002-development-data.md

-# 0003 - Development Data
+# Decision - 0002 - Development Data

 ## Context and Problem Statement

 The current systems that the new service is to replace store their data is very different ways.
 SFB stores data in CosmosDb collections, whereas VMFI is backed by a SQL database.
 For development purposes, a "lift and shift" of the current production data was required.
 The main considerations for the data during development are: